gaissa/Hangman/README.md

 #Hangman

-A simple hangman prototype for console/terminal with C#.
+A simple hangman prototype for console/terminal.

 The app fetches a random word from a website header/title and makes a simple game of hangman for you :)